What Is CICO dieting? How it works, & CICO calculator

 It’s crucial to focus on a balanced, nutrient-dense diet for overall health and well-being.
 Additionally, tracking food and calories may lead to an unhealthy obsession with food and calories.

-Yes, The “calories in, calories out” (CICO) equation is an effective method for weight loss, as it is a simple concept that focuses on creating a calorie deficit by consuming fewer calories than the body burns on a daily basis. also, there are few points that proves the efficacy of this diet:
+Yes, the “calories in, calories out” (CICO) equation is an effective method for weight loss, as it is a simple concept that focuses on creating a calorie deficit by consuming fewer calories than the body burns daily.
+Also, a few points prove the efficacy of this diet:

-• The most essential element in weight gain and loss is calorie intake in relation to energy expenditure.
+• The most essential element in weight gain and loss is calorie intake about energy expenditure.

 • Creating a calorie deficit is necessary for weight loss, and this can be achieved by either reducing calorie intake or increasing exercise levels.